DrDisco314/cs330_transportation_networks/README.md

 # cs330_transportation_networks
 Implements a variety of algorithms to produce quick query times for the transportation network problem.
+Includes Brute Force Dijkstra's Algorithm, Arc Flags, Contraction Hierarchy, A*, as well as our own algorithm.

 # `requirements.txt`
 Use $pip install -r `requirements.txt` to install nessasary packages.